Protests today in Russia called by Khodorkovsky were a damp squib

 Though it is hardly my job to give Russia’s ‘liberal’ opposition advice, I would suggest to them that their recent tactic of holding protests illegally instead of accepting the venues the authorities offer them, and of trying to hold their protests across the whole of Russia instead of concentrating them in Moscow, is a mistake.

 They would produce a far more impressive crowd, and make their protests look a lot more credible and news worthy if – as they did in 2011 and 2012 – they protested legally, and if they gathered all their people in one place in Moscow.
-Though in terms of the political situation in Russia or indeed in Moscow the crowd of 20-30,000 people which that might produce on a good day would not be at all impressive, it would at least make for some nice pictures, which the organisers of the protests could show their Western funders to show they were giving value for money, whilst providing the Western media with a nice news story.
+Though in terms of the political situation in Russia or indeed in Moscow the crowd of 20-30,000 people which that might produce on a good day would not be at all impressive, it would at least make for some nice pictures, which the organisers of the protests could show their Western funders to show they are giving value for money.
+The Western media would in that case also have a nice story to play with.

 Of course an alternative more cynical view might be that the ‘liberal opposition’ are choosing to hold their protests illegally and to spread them out across Russia because they are no longer confident that they would in fact be able to bring out a crowd of 20-30,000 people in one place in Moscow.
 If so, then spreading out the protests across the whole of Russia and holding them illegally is a way of concealing the fact.

-In reality these protests – like Navalny’s previous protests and the ones which were held on 2nd April 2017 – are peripheral to the real politics of the country, in which the organisers of the protests have no actual role, as shown by their complete failure to win elections in any place in Russia.
+In reality these protests – like Navalny’s previous protests and the ones which were held on 2nd April 2017 – are peripheral to the real politics of the country, in which the organisers of the protests have no actual role, as shown by their total failure to win elections anywhere in Russia.

 The most concerning fact about these protests is not that they happen – protests are bound to happen in a country like Russia, just as they happen in every other country in Europe and north America – but the way they are being reported in the West.

-The ludicrously disproportionate amount of attention they and their organises receive in the Western media (with the Guardian for example publishing an interview with Navalny today) is grossly misleading to the Western public, falsely giving the impression that certain individuals are actually important in Russia, when in reality they are not.
-In the meantime the real news about what is actually happening in Russia goes unreported.
+The ludicrously disproportionate amount of attention they and their organises receive in the Western media (with the Guardian for example publishing an interview with Navalny today) is grossly misleading to the Western public, giving the false impression that these individuals are important in Russia, when in reality they are not.

+In the meantime the real news about what is actually happening in Russia – the world’s largest country, now re-established as a Great Power – goes almost entirely unreported.